 For ferrets, we provide wellness examinations and vaccinations based on your pet’s individual risk for disease.
 Did you know that the grains in many ferret diets may not be good for them?
 We can provide dietary recommendations to help improve your ferret’s health and sometimes correct associated illnesses.
 We are knowledgable in the management of adrenal disease, insulinoma, Inflammatory bowel disease (IBD), and other medical problems of ferrets.
 We provide deslorelin hormonal management of adrenal disease (which costs less, is safer, and more effective than surgery for most pets).
 We can perform dental cleanings to remove tartar and reduce gingivitis.
 We can provide complete surgical services to remove things they should not have eaten, remove tumors, and for any other problem your ferret may have.

-We work with a lot of rabbit patients and bunny rescue groups.
+We work with a lot of rabbit patients.
 Wellness exams and nutritional counseling are important for early detection of problems in bunnies.
 Teeth problems, and not the front ones you can see, are a very common underlying cause for many health problems in rabbits.
 We have a special scope that lets us examine your bunnies cheek teeth back in it’s mouth to look for points or spikes on the teeth that cause oral pain and affect the way it eats.
 We have special instruments and tools made for filing bunny teeth that we use to correct oral problems.
 Gastraointestinal (GI) stasis is a common problem in bunnies due to hairballs, teeth problems ( malocclusion ), infections, and other illnesses.
 Upper respiratory problems are another common problem we treat .
 Most respiratory infections resolve with basic medications and care, but some need a lot more work and we are experienced at working with these cases.
 Encephalitozoan cuniculli is a parasitic disease that is semi common in bunnies.
 We are good at identification and management of this disease.
 We provide advanced care for elderly rabbits with arthritis and other problems to keep them happy and feeling good.
 We have a high success rate in treatment of ill bunnies.
 We also perform spay and neuter surgeries, bathing, nail trimming, and boarding for bunny patients.

 Guinea pigs are great pets, but have many specific needs for care and nutrition that many people are unaware of.
 We provide wellness examinations and nutritional counseling to maximize your guinea pigs health and longevity.
 Upper respiratory infections, ringworm, lice and mites, and cysts are common problems we treat guinea pigs for.
 Upper respiratory infections can progress to pneumonia quickly and you should have your pet seen and started on treatments as soon possible if sneezing, runny nose, and runny eyes are seen.
 Guinea pigs have constantly growing teeth that can sometimes develop points or spikes causing oral pain.
 We have the special tools and equipment to diagnose and fix teeth problems.
 We recommend spaying guinea pigs to prevent ovarian cysts, cancer, infections, and other common female health problems that occur in older intact females.
 We recommend neutering males to prevent pregnancies with female roommates and to decrease aggression with other male roommates.
 We also provide boarding, bathing, and nail trimming of r our guinea pig patients.